nettings/gpioctl/README.md

 The build system is waf.
 My understanding of it is very limited.
 For now, from the root your working copy do
 ```
-$ CFLAGS="-DDEBUG -g" ./waf configure  # for very verbose output, or
+$ CFLAGS="-DDEBUG -g -Wall" ./waf configure  # for very verbose output, or
 $ ./waf configure                            # for production code, or
 $ ./waf configure --prefix=/foo              # if you don't like /usr/local/, and
 $ ./waf                                      # to build
 ```
+During the configuration step, you can selectively disable unneeded features with `--disable-{alsa|jack|osc}`.

 You can run it without installing from ./build/gpioctl, or install it with
 ```
 $ sudo ./waf install                         # installs to prefix set before, or
 $ sudo ./waf install --destdir=/bar          # for packagers
 ```